gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Plugin development improvements

 <a name="untracked"></a>
-### Allow plugin authors to declare inputs or outputs as untracked
+### Allow plugin authors to declare tasks as untracked

 For up-to-date checks and the build cache, Gradle needs to track the state of the inputs and outputs of a task.
 It is not always desirable or possible for Gradle to fully track the state of the input and output files.

 For example:
 - The location contains unreadable files like pipes where Gradle cannot track the content.
 - Another tool like Git already takes care of keeping the state, so it doesn't make sense for Gradle to do additional bookkeeping.
 - The build does not own the output location exclusively and Gradle would need to track the state of a potentially large amount of content.

-Gradle 7.3 introduces the annotation [`@UntrackedTask`](javadoc/org/gradle/api/tasks/UntrackedTask.html) and the method [Task.doNotTrackState()](dsl/org.gradle.api.Task.html#org.gradle.api.Task:doNotTrackState(java.lang.String)) to declare that Gradle should not track the state of the input or output property.
+Gradle 7.3 introduces the annotation [`@UntrackedTask`](javadoc/org/gradle/api/tasks/UntrackedTask.html) and the method [`Task.doNotTrackState()`](dsl/org.gradle.api.Task.html#org.gradle.api.Task:doNotTrackState(java.lang.String)) to declare that Gradle should not track the state of a task.
 This allows tasks to implement the above use-cases.

-If a task has any untracked properties, then Gradle does not do any optimizations when running the task.
+If a task is untracked, then Gradle does not do any optimizations when running the task.
 For example, such a task will always be out of date and never come from the build cache.

 See the samples in the user manual about [Integrating an external tool which does its own up-to-date checking](userguide/more_about_tasks.html#sec:untracked_external_tool).